akka/akka-persistence-cassandra/README.md

 The following configuration changes.
 See `reference.conf` for full details:

 * `pubsub-minimum-interval` has been removed.
 If using DistributedPubsub notifications for tag writes then set `pubsub-notification` to on
-* `delayed-event-timeout` has been replaces by `events-by-tag.gap-timeout` with the restriction removed that all events have to be tagged.
+* `delayed-event-timeout` has been replaced by `events-by-tag.gap-timeout` with the restriction removed that all events have to be tagged.
 * `first-time-bucket` format has changed to: `yyyyMMddTHH:mm` e.g. `20151120T00:00`
 * `eventual-consistency` has been removed.
 It may be re-added see [#263](https://github.com/akka/akka-persistence-cassandra/issues/263)